-Putting the record straight, the 3K budget excludes my round trip airfare, which I got for ₱1,500 (promo) and my expenses and accommodation it Puerto Princesa, which falls on another budgeting category.
+To put the record straight, the 3,000-peso budget excludes my round trip airfare, which I got for ₱1,500 and my expenses and accommodation in Puerto Princesa, which falls on another budgeting category.

 To give you a quick summary, refer to the following table.

 |Cherry Bus: Puerto Princesa to El Nido||₱370|

 |First Night Accommodation: Our Melting Pot Hostel EL Nido||Free|

 |Day 1 English Breakfast: OG’s Pension House and Restaurant||₱230|

 |Combination Tour: Tours A & C of Northern Hope Tours||₱1500|